Moonipur/cfMEX_tools/README.md

   - [ ] Short per Long ratio
   - [ ] Nucleosome footprint

-*uncheck boxes are still under develop*
+*uncheck boxes are currently under development*

 # Setting
 You can change Reference Genome and Specific location path align with your local